Logic: Lambda

 Upon the completion of payment runs, a user needs to send the ACH account numbers and routing numbers of their customers to payment gateways for payment processing.
 By default, the data payload in Workflow is not encrypted.
 To prevent sensitive data from being exposed, the user leverages the encryption option in the Export task.
 After the Export task, the user adds a Lambda task to decrypt the data and send the data to a specific SFTP destination.

-The encrypted export is an asynchronous process that normally take a relatively long time to complete.
-If it is implemented in a Lambda task, the Lambda may timeout before the complete set of data is retrieved.
+The encrypted export is an asynchronous process that normally takes a relatively long time to complete.
+If it is implemented in a Lambda task, the Lambda may time out before the complete set of data is retrieved.

 Examples that Lambda is not a good fit